cubiwan/jsESlanguage/jsEStemmer/README.md

 ```js
 filterLemmas(lemmas, max, number, percentage)
 ```
-Take and array of lemmas(structure) and return an array of lemmas(structure) filtered
+Take an array of lemmas(structure) and return an array of lemmas(structure) filtered

 _lemmas_: array of lemmas(structure)